guilhermeandre/composite-project/README.md

 # Composite Project

-## This is a website redesign and branding project for the Web Design and Development course.
+## This is a website redesign and re-branding project for the Web Design and Development course.